niftytushar/embarc-utils/README.md

 - [x] SMTP Checking Utility
 - [x] Users

-##Settings up Ruby on Ubuntu 12.04 LTS
+##Settings up Ruby on Ubuntu
+This process has been tested on Ubuntu 12.04 LTS, but should work without any changes with future releases.
+However, it is recommended to visit the official [RVM](http://rvm.io/) website to check for any changes before starting the process.
 1. Update sources using `sudo apt-get update`
 2. Install curl for downloading RVM `sudo apt-get install curl`
 3. Download and install the latest stable verison of RVM `\curl -L https://get.rvm.io | bash -s stable`